istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Create files to transfer to the virtual machine

-1. Create Kubernetes token in the example you set the token expire time to 1 hour
+1. Create a Kubernetes token.
+This example sets the token expire time to 1 hour:

     {{< text bash >}}
     $ tokenexpiretime=3600